johnmerga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permission

-## lists of different kinds of shell permissio
+## lists of different kinds of shell permission